New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Travel time: 2 hrs 40 mins

-Leave Rotorua in the morning to allow enough time to enjoy a pitstop-filled road trip to Ohakune.
 As you leave Rotorua, treat the kids to exploring a geothermal park.
 You have Wai-O-Tapu, Waimangu Volcanic Valley (on Viator and Klook) and Orakei Korako to choose from.

-Before reaching Taupo, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride to the falls with Hukafalls Jet (more info on Viator and KKday).
-Or wait until you reach Turangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting.
+Before reaching Taupō, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride to the falls with Hukafalls Jet (more info on Viator and KKday).
+Or wait until you reach Tūrangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting.

-For some free stops along the way, take a quick detour towards Whakapapa Village to do the short Tawhai Falls walk, the Mounds Walk for excellent volcano views or the 2-hour Taranaki Falls.
-You’ll then reach Ohakune with probably some very worn-out little ones, so check-in at one of our recommended accommodations.
+For some free stops along the way, take a quick detour towards Whakapapa Village to do the short Tawhai Falls walk, the Mounds Walk for excellent volcano views, or the 2-hour Taranaki Falls walk.

 Family Accommodation in Ohakune